Gripes about the TTC are well-founded, but the future looks brighter

 After letting the state of its infrastructure decline for years, the TTC is spending many millions repairing subway tracks and upgrading its signalling system.
 More of those sleek modern new streetcars are finally on the way.
 Eight hundred new buses are coming over the next three years.

-Subway delays are in fact becoming fewer and less frequent.
+Subway delays are in fact becoming fewer and shorter.
 A second subway platform has opened at Union Station.
 Construction on the Crosstown light-rail line on Eglinton Avenue is progressing.
 A new streetcar barn at Leslie Street opened last year.
 By the end of this year, the much-delayed northwestern subway extension is supposed to open, stretching all the way to Vaughan.
 Mr. Byford says it will be “simply stunning.”

 Much more is in the works, he says.
 New light-rail lines on Finch Avenue and the waterfront.
 SmartTrack stations on the GO lines, as promised by Mayor John Tory.
 The Scarborough subway extension.
 The TTC is pushing ahead with its planning for that project despite all the controversy.
 The future, Mr. Byford insists, is bright.